21 Day Cruises

 Journey to the End of the Earth

 If you prefer a more hands-on form of cruise travel, how about a journey to the end of the Earth that hugs the Patagonian region of South America.
-Starting and ending in Buenos Aires, the 21 day cruise in 2016 could take advantage of the inverse climates to visit the Falkland Islands.
+Starting and ending in Buenos Aires, the 21 day cruise could take advantage of the inverse climates to visit the Falkland Islands.
 You could also reach the most southerly point of the South American continent at Argentinian Ushuaia and Chilean Cape Horn, where you can see spectacular glacial formations and the rugged elements are at their most powerful.
 You could also check out the multitudinous penguin colony at Puerto Madryn – and if you’re lucky, spot some whales or even an Orca!

 Cruise Ahoy!
 With Cruise 1st